JordanNorris/WP-CPCM/readme.txt

 * Allow users to plug-in their own wildcards to facilitate https://wordpress.org/support/topic/show-category-post_category?replies=3
 * Edit readme to explain usage of the custom wp_nav_menu_item_custom_fields that several plugin authors have been using.
-* Add example implementation to the sample extension that shows how to extend the CSS classes of the menu items, as indicated here  http://blog.dianakoenraadt.nl/en/category-posts-in-custom-menu/#comment-674
+* Add example implementation to the sample extension that shows how to extend the CSS classes of the menu items
 * Unit tests

 = 1.2.1 =